polterguy/phosphorusfive/plugins/p5.io/README.md

 #### Loading multiple files at the same time

 Sometimes, you want to load multiple files at the same time.
-Often you might even want to treat them as "one aggregated" file result, for instance if you wish to load multiple files, and evaluate the combined result, as a single piece of p5.lambda object.
+Often you might even want to treat them as "one aggregated" file result.
 For such cases, you can pass in an expression into your *[load-file]* invocation, such as the following is an example of.

 ```